pulin-dani/sre-agent-mcp-server/README.md

 ![Screenshot.](/images/img.png)

 After clicking on the plus icon, hover over the “Connectors” menu.
-You should see the weather servers listed:
+You should see the sre server listed:

 Make sure you uncheck web search to avoid searching out side sre-agent mcp server